 - Serve warm with a squeeze of lemon or lime juice and some fresh parsley or cilantro, if desired.
 Garnish with fresh lemon or lime slices.

-Refrigerator: The cooked blackened cod will keep well in an airtight container in the fridge for 3 to 4 days.
-Let it cool fully before storing and cover it so that it doesn’t dry out.
+Refrigerator: Any leftovers will keep well in an airtight container in the fridge for 3 to 4 days.
+Let them cool fully before storing and cover so that the fish doesn’t dry out.

 To reheat: Reheat leftovers in the oven at 360F for around 10 minutes or until heated through.
 It’s best to cover the cod with foil during reheating so that it doesn’t dry out.
 Keep a close eye on it so that it doesn’t overcook.
-You can also try reheating it in the air-fryer as well.
+You can also try reheating it in the air fryer.

 Recipe FAQs